-Applications must be submitted by 5:00 p.m. on April 28, 2017.
+Applications must be submitted by 5:00 p.m. on May 6, 2020.
 Only complete applications received by the deadline will be reviewed.
 Applications submitted after that date will be classified as late and may not be considered.

-When an application is received by the Council, there is no commitment on the part of the CJCC or the Juvenile Justice Incentive Grant Program Funding Committee to fund an application or to fund it at the amount requested.
+When an application is received by, there is no commitment on the part of the CJCC to fund an application or to fund it at the amount requested.
 All areas of the budget are subject to review and approval.
 Decisions related to these budget areas are based on both eligibility and reasonableness.
-The Juvenile Justice Incentive Grant Program Funding Committee has full discretion to determine the reasonableness of budget items based on both objective and subjective decision-making tools.
+The CJCC has full discretion to determine the reasonableness of budget items based on both objective and subjective decision-making tools.
 See "Restrictions on Use of Funds" subsection below to determine whether budget items requested are allowable prior to submitting your budget.
 Applications for funding will undergo several reviews.
 At any point during these reviews, a decision not to fund a project or any part thereof may be made.
-These decisions are within the complete discretion of the CJCC and the Juvenile Justice Incentive Grant Program Funding Committee.
+These decisions are within the complete discretion of the CJCC.